-The Palmer Seminary community meets every week for worship as the seminary, and once a week with the rest of Eastern University community for Chapel.
+In addition to the weekly Chapel service with the Eastern University community, Palmer Seminary holds its own worship services two times a week, one of which is designed using United Methodist liturgical resources.
 The seminary Chapel services are a delightful and refreshing opportunity for us to celebrate the God of our salvation, savor our oneness in Christ, and seek the power and wisdom of the Holy Spirit as we journey together.
 Preaching that heals and motivates, manifesting a variety of Christian worship traditions and styles, times of silent prayer and reflection, and eating meals together, are the centerpieces of these Chapel services.
 We sing our Christian faith through a variety of musical expressions-traditional, gospel, contemporary, international.
 Storytelling, liturgical dance, and other creative forms give further expression to our reverence for the work and presence of God and the life we have in Christ.
-Prayer is also a focus of the Seminary community: once a month, organized by the Student Assembly, all classes that meet in the same time slot gather for the first fifteen minutes of class for corporate prayer.